Skip to content

 self.exception = e

-"""safely runs an async coroutine, handling existing event loops.
+"""safely runs a coroutine with handling of an existing event loop.

 This function detects if there's already a running event loop and uses